Summary

 }

-The returned datatype has parameters for getting the query count, as well as static and live costs.
-Below is a list of these parameters and others:
+For the results, you can get the query count, as well as static and live costs.
+Below is a list of these choices and others:

 ParameterTypeRequiredDefaultStabilityDescription